KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/little.png " ")

-2. Now we will look at the opposite.
-Let's look at the duality view, insert into the base table and then check the duality view for the record.
-Copy the code and click **Run Script**.
+2. In this step, we will perform the opposite operation.
+First, we will look at the duality view, then insert a record into the base table, and finally check the duality view for the updated record.
+Run the following code:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)